viviensiu/heart-failure-prediction/README.md

 ### Create Virtual Environment using Pipenv
 * If you cloned this repo, `Pipfile` and `Pipfile.lock` should already be available in `heart_failure_prediction`.
 You can skip the following step.
 * If not, navigate to `heart_failure_prediction` in your command prompt/terminal:
-    * Execute `pipenv install numpy scikit-learn seaborn jupyter notebook xgboost streamlit flask requests`.
+    * Execute `pipenv install numpy scikit-learn seaborn jupyter notebook xgboost streamlit flask requests gunicorn`.
     * If it's successful, you should see both `Pipfile` and `Pipfile.lock`.

 ### Activate virtual env